 Complications may include:

-- Kidney (renal) scarring.
-Untreated UTIs can lead to scarring, also known as reflux nephropathy, which is permanent damage to kidney tissue.
+Kidney (renal) scarring.
+Untreated UTIs can lead to scarring, which is permanent damage to kidney tissue.
 Extensive scarring may lead to high blood pressure and kidney failure.

-- High blood pressure (hypertension).
+High blood pressure.
 Because the kidneys remove waste from the bloodstream, damage to your kidneys and the resultant buildup of wastes can raise your blood pressure.

-Urinalysis — lab analysis of a urine sample — can reveal whether your child has a UTI.
-Other tests are necessary to determine the presence of vesicoureteral reflux, including:
+A urine test can reveal whether your child has a UTI.
+Other tests may be necessary, including:

 Grading the condition

-Doctors grade vesicoureteral reflux according to the degree of reflux.
+After testing, doctors grade the degree of reflux.
 In the mildest cases, urine backs up only to the ureter (grade I).
 The most severe cases involve severe kidney swelling (hydronephrosis) and twisting of the ureter (grade V).